emberjs/rfcs/text/0779-first-class-component-templates.md

 Second, it feels familiar to developers in the Ember ecosystem used to using `hbs` strings with their tests.

-Third, the broader JavaScript ecosystem makes use of a number of template string syntaxes, e.g. with `css` from [Emotion][emotion] or [`gql` from Apollo][gql], so it has familiarity for people coming from *outside* the Ember ecosystem as well.
+Third, the broader JavaScript ecosystem makes use of a number of template string syntaxes, e.g. with `css` from [Emotion][emotion] or [`graphql` from Apollo][graphql], so it has familiarity for people coming from *outside* the Ember ecosystem as well.

 Fourth, we do not need to introduce custom syntax for providing types: we can type `hbs` as a function which accepts the args/signature as a type parameter, and teach people to perform.